 - Matt Seybold, Associate Professor of American Literature and Mark Twain Studies, Elmira College (ex officio)

-- Two scholars from the 2022 Class of Quarry Farm Fellows
+- Two members from the Class of 2023 Quarry Farm Fellows

 When serving on the Quarry Farm Selection Committee each member goes through an annual process to avoid conflicts of interest.
 This allows committee members the opportunity to notify CMTS in a timely manner if a conflict of interest should arise.
 Committee members should consider there to be a conflict of interest when an applicant is one or more of the following: